About This Policy

 - In addition to healthcare providers as described above, we may provide your personal information to other third parties.
 These third parties may include:

 - parent(s) – (if the patient is under the age of 18)

 - a person exercising a patient’s power of attorney under an enduring power of attorney

 - insurers including private health funds

-- government agencies such as the Ministry of Health and WorkSafe as appropriate
+- government agencies such as Medicare, WorkCover authorities, health departments and the Department of Veteran’s Affairs, as appropriate

 - community and government cancer and disease screening programs (e.g. breast screening services)

 - the Australian Commission on Safety and Quality in Health Care and patient ombudsmen services